Projects

 including depression, aging, and Alzheimer's disease.

-We build and contribute to online public databases on brain cell type diversity, including
+We build public databases on brain cell type diversity, including

 Using large-scale population cohorts to understand the interplay between genetics, the brain, and psychiatric illnesses